Design Project 3: Low-fidelity Prototyping

 Deliverables

-Studio Presentation: In studio, your team will present your main findings for 7 minutes, with 5 minutes for Q&A and feedback.
+Studio Presentation: In studio, your team will present your main findings for 8 minutes, with 10 minutes for Q&A and feedback.
 You need to prepare a Google Slides presentation, by editing the template slides in your team folder.
-The slides should be ready by 10:29am on Tuesday before the studio begins.
+The slides should be ready by 2:29pm on Thursday before the studio begins.
 Every team member needs to participate in the presentation.
 Write down the questions and feedback you receive during your presentation, and reflect on them in your report.